joblib/joblib-hadoop/README.rst

 Running the test suite
 ----------------------

-The test suite can be launched from another container of the Hadoop nodemanager.
-This is achieved very easily using docker-compose.
+The test suite has to be launched from the `joblib-hadoop-client` container of the docker-compose configuration.
+This is achieved very easily with `docker-test` Makefile target.

-1. Ensure your hadoop cluster is already started:
+1. First, ensure your hadoop cluster is already started:

 ..  code-block:: bash